hossfard/aws-swebsite-cfn/README.md

 aws --region us-east-1 \
     delete-stack --stack-name <cert-stack-name>
 ```
-2. If the S3 bucket is non-empty (see `S3BucketName` above), manually
+2. If the created S3 bucket (see `S3BucketName` above) is not empty,
-   delete the S3 bucket
+   manually delete the S3 bucket

 ```bash
 aws --region <aws-region> \